 Most importantly, make a point to pack clothes that work with multiple pieces and that you can wear more than once if needed.
 Convertible pants may not be the most fashionable item, but they are sometimes a lifesaver when traveling.
 Jeans are versatile and travel well, but they also take up a lot of space.
 Thus, you may have to weigh how necessary the jeans are based on the space you have.

 We like moisture-wicking clothes which are great for walking around town as well as out on a trail.
-Having clothes which serve multiple purposes means you can pack less.
+Having clothes that serve multiple purposes means you can pack less.
+Additionally, pack clothes that will dry quickly and consider doing laundry during your trip (more on that below).

 While you may be tempted to just grab a few pairs of shoes and throw them in your bag, shoes sometimes take up a lot of space, so choose them thoughtfully!
 Honestly, I sometimes pick out my shoes first and then choose my outfits around the shoes.

 I usually try to take one pair of shoes for daytime wear and one pair of nicer shoes for dinner.
 Sometimes I’ll add in a pair of flip-flops.
-Grant often times can get away with just one pair of shoes.
-Yeah, men often have it easier when it comes to packing.
+Grant often can get away with just one pair of shoes.
+Yep, men often have it easier when it comes to packing than women.

 Again, consider your activities when packing shoes.
 If you expect to do a lot of walking, you’ll need comfortable walking shoes.
 That is different for each person, but for us that typically means sneakers or hiking shoes.
 If you’re going to Europe, or anywhere you are likely to encounter cobblestone streets, you definitely want something sturdy with a thick sole.

-My current go-to shoes are The North Face Women’s Hedgehog Fastpack GTX Hiker.
-Grant loves the Merrell Men’s Moab Adventure Lace Waterproof Hiking Shoe.
-Both of these shoes are good for walking around the city, hiking and general travel days.
+My current go-to travel shoes are Vasque UltraDry hiking shoes (similar item linked).
+Grant loves the Merrell Men’s Moab 3 Gore-Tex.
+Both of these shoes are good for walking around a city, hiking and general travel days.

-Wear Bulky Clothes & Shoes on the Plane
+6) Wear Bulky Clothes and Shoes when Flying

 When luggage space is tight, another easy way to make extra room is to wear your bulky clothes on the plane.
 Yes, that might mean having one outfit of jeans and sneakers for all your travel days, but those are good clothing items for travel, so why not?

 Seriously, it is a lot easier to pack a pair of shorts than a pair of pants or jeans.
-Likewise, flats and flip-flops take up a lot less space than hiking shoes or sneakers.
+Likewise, flats, sandals and flip-flops take up a lot less space than hiking shoes or sneakers.

-I also sometimes will strap a fleece or jacket onto the outside of my backpack if I don’t want to wear it.
-A backpack Pack Net can also help to keep extra items out of your bag but still easy to carry.
+You can also strap a fleece or jacket onto the outside of your carry-on if you don’t want to wear it.

 If you are traveling for more than about a week, consider doing laundry somewhere along the way.
 Yes, I know that no one wants to do laundry while on vacation, but it’s much easier than packing 2 or 3 weeks’ worth of clothes.

 We spent a month in Italy in 2013 and a month in Eastern Europe in 2015.
-We each packed five outfits with a couple of additional pieces, plus what we wore on the plane.
+For both trips, we each packed five outfits with a couple of additional pieces, plus what we wore on the plane.
 Yep, we did laundry on both trips.
 It’s not always fun, but it does provide a bit of mandated downtime at the hotel or laundromat, which can be nice.

-Indeed, one of our favorite memories was relaxing by the river in Český Krumlov while doing laundry.
+Indeed, one of our favorite memories is relaxing by the river in Český Krumlov, Czech Republic, while doing laundry.

 If you’re staying in a hotel in the US, most have a do-it-yourself laundry room.
 Of course, many also have a valet laundry service, but it’ll cost you a lot more.
 You can also find a laundromat in almost every city.
 A laundromat may not be quite as convenient, but it’s usually bigger meaning you can get more done at one time.
 Laundromats may also be a bit cheaper.